CANADA FX DEBT-Canadian dollar climbs to 2-month high as greenback slides

-* Canadian dollar gains 0.6% against the greenback * Loonie touches its strongest since Sept.
-7 at 1.3048 * Price of U.S. oil falls 0.7% * Canadian bond yields ease across the curve TORONTO, Nov 5 (Reuters) - The Canadian dollar rose to a near two-month high against its U.S. counterpart on Thursday as the greenback broadly fell ahead of a Federal Reserve policy meeting, while investors weighed the policy implications of a potentially divided U.S. Congress.
-The loonie was trading 0.6% higher at 1.3060 to the greenback, or 76.57 U.S. cents.
+(Adds details throughout and updates prices) * Canadian dollar gains 0.7% against the greenback * Loonie touches its strongest since Sept.
+1 at 1.3024 * Price of U.S. oil settles 0.9% lower * Canadian bond yields trade mixed across a steeper curve By Fergal Smith TORONTO, Nov 5 (Reuters) - The Canadian dollar strengthened against its U.S. counterpart on Thursday as the Federal Reserve kept its loose monetary policy intact, pressuring the greenback, and investors weighed the policy implications of a potentially divided U.S. Congress.
+The loonie was trading 0.7% higher at 1.3051 to the greenback, or 76.62 U.S. cents.
 The currency touched its strongest intraday level since Sept.
-7 at 1.3048.
-The safe-haven U.S. dollar slumped against a basket of other major currencies as traders braced for the outcome of a Fed meeting that might hint at more stimulus and global stock markets rallied.
-Still, a divided Congress after the U.S. election, regardless of the outcome of a hotly contested White House race, could lead to policy gridlock in Washington, raising doubts over prospects for a large coronavirus relief package.
+1 at 1.3024.
+The safe-haven U.S. dollar slumped against a basket of major currencies, as global stocks rallied and the Fed pledged again to do whatever it can in coming months to sustain a U.S. economic recovery threatened by a spreading coronavirus pandemic and facing uncertainty over a still undecided presidential election.
+Regardless of the outcome of the White House race, a divided Congress could lead to policy gridlock in Washington, raising doubts over prospects for a large coronavirus relief package.
 A large economic package would bolster the outlook for Canada's commodity-linked currency, FX strategists said in a Reuters poll.
-The price of oil , one of Canada's major exports, was down 0.7% at $38.88 a barrel.
+The price of oil , one of Canada's major exports, settled 0.9% lower at $38.79 a barrel.
 Canada's jobs report for October is due on Friday, which could offer some clues about the strength of Canada's economic recovery.
-Canadian government bond yields were lower across the curve, with the 10-year down 0.7 basis points at 0.605%.
-(Reporting by Fergal Smith; Editing by Steve Orlofsky)
+Canadian government bond yields were mixed across a steeper curve, with the 10-year up half a basis point at 0.617%.
+(Reporting by Fergal Smith; Editing by Steve Orlofsky and Chizu Nomiyama)

 Our Standards: The Thomson Reuters Trust Principles.